-Fenugreek seeds are a very popular ingredient used to make curry pastes in Southern India.
+Fenugreek seeds are a very popular ingredient used to make curry pastes in southern India.

 Five-spice usually consists of the following ingredients: cassia, star anise, fennel seeds, anise pepper, and cloves.
 This mix is aromatic and not too hot.

 Nigella is black cumin.
 Indian cooks usually prefer nigella over white cumin.
-It is found in seed form and typically roasted, ground, and mixed to make curry paste.
+It is found in seed form and is typically roasted, ground, and mixed to make curry paste.

 Seven-spice is also known as Japanese shichimi.
 It is a blend of fragrant spices that include: tangerine peel, poppy seeds, sesame seeds, chilies, and seaweed flakes.
 A hot blend of seven-spice also includes ginger and sansho pepper.